-The NWU was invited to testify at the first of a series of listening sessions on the implications of generative artificial intelligence.
-This is the first step in a lengthy public consultation process by the U.S. Copyright Office, which is hosting the events.
+The NWU was invited to testify at the first of a series of listening sessions on the implications of generative artificial intelligence on April 19, 2023.
+This wass the first step in a lengthy public consultation process by the U.S. Copyright Office, which is hosting these events.

 The April 19 session focused on “literary works,” which in copyright jargon includes fiction, non-fiction, advertising and marketing copy, prose, poetry, software code, and other writing.
 Subsequent sessions in May will focus on visual art (graphics and still photos), audiovisual works, and music and sound recordings.
 Members of the NWU’s digital media division, the Freelance Solidarity Project, have applied to testify at those sessions.
 A task force of NWU and FSP members is working to prepare comments to submit to the Copyright Office.

 The director of the Copyright Office said they will seek input from the public “in the coming months.”
 In the interim, we welcome NWU and FSP members who are interested in being part of this and our other copyright advocacy work.

 The NWU was represented in this first listening session, appropriately enough, by Edward Hasbrouck, an NWU member whose birth certificate identifies him as the child of a computer program.
 The NWU’s opening statement was as follows (click here for video excerpt):

 My name is Edward Hasbrouck.
 I’m a freelance and self-published independent journalist, book author, and Web content creator.
 I’m speaking as a member and volunteer for the National Writers Union, which includes writers in all genres and media.
 The NWU’s digital media division, the Freelance Solidarity Project, who you may hear from at later sessions in this series, also includes creators of digital graphics, audio, and video.

 Our members have created works which have been scraped from the Internet, copied, and used for training generative AI without permission or payment and without respect for our moral rights.